 Adding Classes After the Semester Begins: You must obtain approval from the instructor on the first day of class.

-- Permission Number - If there space available you need to request a permission number directly from the instructor on the first day of class.
+- Permission Number - If there is space available you need to request a permission number directly from the instructor on the first day of class.

 Complete the enrollment by adding the course online through the Student Information Portal.
 You will not be able to add online after the last day to add deadline.
 You must visit the Admissions and Records Office E1-121 for late add petition.